Updated: December 10, 2024

 Required Documents for Property Purchases in Cascais

-Once you start the purchase process, it is important to have all the essential documents ready to ensure the property purchase journey is seamless and your purchase offer is eligible and legally compliant with Portuguese real estate law.
+Once you start the purchase process, it is vital to have all the essential documents ready to ensure the property purchase journey is seamless and your purchase offer is eligible and legally compliant with Portuguese real estate law.
 Working with a real estate lawyer will prove to be an invaluable asset as they will be able to assist you with getting the documents you need in order and completing due diligence checks on the property on your behalf.

 To buy property in Cascais, you will need the following documents: